shwezhu/shwezhu.github.io/content/post/golang/basics/001-value-variable-type.md

 Source: https://stackoverflow.com/a/9322182/16317008

+### 3.3. `var` vs `make`

+I have talked this in another post: https://davidzhu.xyz/post/golang/practice/006-collection-operations/

 ## 4. Variable redeclarations

-Unlike regular variable declarations, a short variable declaration may *redeclare* variables provided they were originally declared earlier in the same block **with the same type**, and **at least one of the non-[blank](https://go.dev/ref/spec#Blank_identifier) variables is new**.
+Unlike regular variable declarations, a short variable declaration may *redeclare* variables provided they were originally **declared earlier in the same block** **with the same type**, and **at least one of the non-[blank](https://go.dev/ref/spec#Blank_identifier) variables is new**.
 As a consequence, redeclaration can only appear in a multi-variable short declaration.
 Redeclaration does not introduce a new variable; it just assigns a new value to the original.

 ```go
 func main() {